out386/Buginator/README.md

 # Buginator

-A Telegram bot with some random features. https://t.me/smallBug_bot
+A Telegram bot with some random and useful features. https://t.me/smallBug_bot

 ## Usage